lineality/Online_Voting_Using_One_Time_Pads/README.md

 - issues with open ended 'write-in'

+# Alternate Solutions

+Equivalence and Non-Equivilance in representation of situations and choices.

 # Factors in multipoint coordination problems, from signal mcu to project content
 - distributed mcu
 - network design